xhluca/bm25s/README.md

 * **Fast**: `bm25s` is implemented in pure Python and leverage Scipy sparse matrices to store eagerly computed scores for all document tokens.
 This allows extremely fast scoring at query time, improving performance over popular libraries by orders of magnitude (see benchmarks below).
 * **Simple**: `bm25s` is designed to be easy to use and understand.
 You can install it with pip and start using it in minutes.
 There is no dependencies on Java or Pytorch - all you need is Scipy and Numpy, and optional lightweight dependencies for stemming.

 Below, we compare `bm25s` with Elasticsearch in terms of speedup over `rank-bm25`, the most popular Python implementation of BM25.
-We measure the throughput in queries per second (QPS) on the `nfcorpus` dataset.
+We measure the throughput in queries per second (QPS) on a few popular datasets from [BEIR](https://github.com/beir-cellar/beir).

 ![comparison](assets/comparison.png)